Cystic Fibrosis

 If you are a carrier, you may have some cystic fibrosis symptoms.
 Talk with your healthcare provider about ways to lower your risk of complications.
 Your provider may recommend extra screening tests for colorectal cancer.
 Limiting the amount of alcohol you drink may lower your risk of pancreatitis.

-Healthy lifestyle changes
+Adopt healthy lifestyle changes

 Staying as healthy as possible is a very important part of cystic fibrosis care.
 Your healthcare provider will work with you to make a plan for lifestyle changes that can become part of your everyday life.

-Your provider may talk to you about healthy lifestyle changes to help keep cystic fibrosis symptoms in check and reduce your risk of complications.
+Your provider may talk to you about healthy lifestyle changes to help keep your cystic fibrosis symptoms in check and reduce your risk of complications.

 • Choose healthy foods to improve overall health.
 Follow the nutrition plan you set up with your nutritionist or dietician.
 You may need to increase your food or calorie intake by eating more foods or by eating high-energy foods.
 A high-sodium eating plan or a sodium supplement may be recommended at times.
 With newer, effective treatments for cystic fibrosis, some people may have a higher risk for overweight and obesity.
 Check with your provider about keeping your weight in a healthy range.

 • Be physically active to improve your ability to exercise and stay active.
-Children and adults can work with their healthcare providers to set up a program that is specific to their own needs and abilities.
+Children and adults can work with their healthcare providers to set up a program that is specific to their needs and abilities.
 Physical activity may improve lung function, help with airway clearance, build up strength, and help keep body weight in a healthy range.
 Before starting any exercise program, check with your healthcare provider.
 Your provider may suggest an exercise test to see what level of physical activity is right for you.

 • Manage stress.
 Relaxation techniques may help improve your quality of life.
 Talk to your healthcare provider or meet with a mental health professional if you feel anxious, depressed, or have panic attacks.